Academic Honorary Policy (including Visiting Academics)

 When the Academic Honorary is NHS Clinical Staff

-Where the Academic Honorary is an NHS clinician taking on teaching/research responsibilities in the Faculty of Health Sciences, the Sponsor/Co-ordinator should make the request as normal.
+Where the Academic Honorary is an NHS clinician taking on teaching/research responsibilities in the Faculty of Health and Life Sciences, and for which the University is going to pay the NHS organisation, the Sponsor/Co-ordinator should make the request as normal.
 HR Employee Services will issue an Academic Honorary Contract of Employment for NHS Clinicians.
-This is in addition to any standard H/V status letter issued by the School.

 Individuals with a senior Academic honorary title may apply for the title of Honorary Associate Professor and Honorary Professor through the University’s academic promotion procedure.